kbknapp/blog-kbknapp-dev/posts/013_generically_bloated.md

 # Conclusion

-We learned that Rust will duplicate generic functions for all concrete types that use said function, causing a lot of code duplication.
+We learned that Rust will duplicate generic functions for all concrete types that use said function, which can cause a decent bit of code duplication and increase compile times.

 By turning our generic function into a small wrapping shim, that immediately dispatches to an internal *non-generic* function only the shim gets duplicated while all our "real code" stays as a single logical function.

 [cargo-llvm-lines]: https://crates.io/crates/cargo-llvm-lines
 [cargo-bloat]: https://crates.io/crates/cargo-bloat